consindo/jono.nz/source/work/index.md

 layout: page
 title: Portfolio
-date: 2018-01-14 2:00:00
+date: 2019-01-16 2:00:00
 tags:
 ---

 # Portfolio
+## Xero
-I'm currently a graduate developer at [Xero](https://www.xero.com) in Wellington, New Zealand.
-I work in the Financial Services team, where we build [Bank Feeds](www.scoop.co.nz/stories/BU1809/S00133/xero-launches-open-banking-api-for-accounting.htm
+I'm currently a Software Engineer at [Xero](https://www.xero.com) in Wellington, New Zealand.
+I'm part of the platform team, working on building a world class deployment and production environment for all of Xero.

+Previously, I was a Graduate Product Owner and Full Stack Developer in the Financial Services team.
+The team build [Bank Feeds](www.scoop.co.nz/stories/BU1809/S00133/xero-launches-open-banking-api-for-accounting.htm
 ) and [Payments](https://www.nab.com.au/about-us/innovation/partnerships/xero
-).
-I'm a full stack developer, and work with React, .NET (C#), Terraform, Docker, and AWS.
+), and primarily work with React, .NET (C#), Terraform, Docker, and AWS.

 At the end of 2017, I finished studying Applied Mathematics & Computer Science at the [University of Auckland](https://www.auckland.ac.nz).

-I'm currently looking for new opportunities.
-Please have a look at my [résumé](https://db.tt/SmgPtfZNBv) and [get in touch](mailto:jono@jonocooper.com).

 ## Sandfield
 I was employed as an Intern at [Sandfield](https://www.sandfield.co.nz) in Auckland, New Zealand from November 2016 - September 2017.
 I worked with the [Crossfire EDI](http://crossfireedi.com/) team where we built a web app for customers to manage their orders, products, and EDI implementations.
 I worked with the full stack, developing with ES6, React, ASP.NET, and Microsoft SQL Server.